The holidays are here. Holiday shopping 2020 – here I come!

 To start, you’ll need to gather ideas.
 Put out the feelers to those that you have to buy gifts for.
 What are they interested in this year?
 Where do they shop?
 What do they do for fun?
 E-mail or call friends to compile your ideas.

 I usually put on my “nerd hat” this time of year and break out an Excel spreadsheet to document my gift-giving plan.
 It’s an easy way to gather all your ideas in one place so you can start scouting deals.
-If you’re not into Excel, use your preferred list-making method – pen and paper, email to yourself, notepad app … the list goes on and on.
+If you’re not into Excel, use your preferred list-making method – pen and paper, note on your phone, app organizer…the list goes on and on.

-Another great perk of having a plan is being able to check for coupons before you buy.
-Several tipsters in this article from Real Simple agree that planning and couponing save them big bucks during the holidays.
+Another great perk of having a plan is being able to price check everything online; this amounts to saving big bucks during the holidays.

-This may seem like common sense, but consider spending time with friends or family for the holidays instead of exchanging presents.
+Consider spending time with friends or family for the holidays instead of exchanging presents.
 I see some of my family members just once a year – during the holidays.
-Why not just enjoy the gift of company instead of giving material gifts?
-Sounds cheesy, but it’s true.
+Why not just enjoy the gift of ‘company’ instead of giving material gifts?

-Don’t be afraid to suggest a no-gift policy with some of your extended family members.
-It’s almost a guarantee that 99 percent of people will be relieved – their shopping list just got shorter!
+And with 2020 being a tough year for many, don’t be afraid to suggest a no-gift policy with some of your extended family members.
+It’s almost a guarantee that 99% of people will be relieved their shopping list just got shorter!

 Everybody’s favorite time suck – Pinterest – is crawling with cute and cheap DIY gifts.
 Here are some of my favorites: